 One of my top priorities for our bedroom remodel was to be able to move the furniture around for different placement.
 We luckily accomplished that goal & all the others with the big remodel project!
 Decorating the brand new bedroom for Christmas was a satisfying treat this year!

-We moved the bed to the North wall to elongate the room for winter, and I’m loving the balanced look of the window centered behind the bed, and appreciating the barren, snow-covered trees in the background.
-The vintage linen tablecloth that I fashioned the curtains from on this window was my favorite.
-It’s so lovely with the light shining through the details.
+The bed got moved to the North wall to elongate the room for winter, which balances the look of the window centered behind the bed.
+The barren, snow-covered trees seen through the window becomes natural art.
+The vintage linen tablecloth I used for the curtains on this window was my favorite.
+It’s lovely pattern can be seen when the light shines through it’s details.

 In order to disguise the low ceilings, we cut down the lower posts of our bed.
 I enjoyed adding a little pretty to the 4 spindles this year.
 Green satin ribbon and a little fake greenery, along with a red vintage damask bedspread create a big present in the middle of the room.
 The pillow shams were treated to a little more ribbon and some wired pinecones, for a gift look also.